 As further described in the "Outstanding Equity Awards at Fiscal Year End" table, certain NEOs hold unvested RSUs, PSUs and stock options under the LTIP.
-If the employment of any of the NEOs is terminated for any reason (other than retirement, death or permanent disability), the executive will forfeit any unvested RSUs, PSUs and stock options; the executive will not forfeit any RSUs, PSUs and stock options already vested.
-Except for PSUs granted in 2019, if the employment of any of the NEOs (except Mr. Loadman) is terminated for retirement, death or permanent disability, vesting of RSUs, PSUs and stock options will be as follows:
+Other than in connection with an involuntary termination related to a change in control (as described below), if the employment of any of the NEOs is terminated for any reason (other than retirement, death or permanent disability), the executive will forfeit any unvested RSUs, PSUs and stock options; the executive will not forfeit any RSUs, PSUs and stock options already vested.
+Except for PSUs granted in 2019, if the employment of any of the NEOs is terminated for retirement, death or permanent disability prior to the originally scheduled vesting date, vesting of RSUs, PSUs and stock options will be as follows:

 Type of Award Vesting PSUs Pro-Rata Vesting at End of Measurement Period.
 Upon completion of the performance measurement period, the executive will vest in a number of shares equal to the number of shares (if any) in which the executive would have vested at the end of the measurement period had he/she continued in our service through the end of the measurement period multiplied by a fraction, the numerator of which is the number of months of service the executive completed between the award date and the termination of the executive's service and the denominator of which is the total number of months in the measurement period.
 RSUs and Stock Options Immediate Pro-Rata Vesting.
-For awards granted in 2015 and thereafter, immediate vesting in the number of RSUs or stock options in which the executive would have been vested at the time of the executive's termination had 25% of the RSUs or stock options that were scheduled to vest on the next anniversary of the award date instead vested in a series of 12 successive equal monthly installments over the duration of the 12-month period proceeding such anniversary of the award date.
+For awards granted in 2015 and thereafter, immediate vesting in the number of RSUs or stock options in which the executive would have been vested at the time of the executive's termination had 25% of the RSUs or stock options that were scheduled to vest on the next anniversary of the award date instead vested in a series of 12 successive equal monthly installments over the duration of the 12-month period preceding such anniversary of the award date.